Insurers offer a multitude of add-ons to accompany your car insurance policy, but do you actually need them?

 Uninsured driver protection

 If you’re hit by an uninsured driver, you’re obviously not going to be able to claim on their non-existent policy.
 But claiming on your own will lead to losing your no-claims bonus, even if you’re not at fault.

 That’s why some insurers offer extra protection for just such a situation, or even offer this as standard.
 Some insurers may also see that you pay no excess as well as keeping your NCB, provided you aren’t at fault.

 This is becoming standard.
 And it tends to be the case that, after an accident – regardless of how minor – child car seats will be replaced.
 Even if there’s seemingly no damage to them.

 If you’re a parent, you’ll know that child seats are expensive.
 So this is a handy extra to have.

 This will pay out a small amount towards medical expenses, regardless of fault.
 Typically, this is around £100.
 The limits are much higher if you take out personal injury cover.

 Know what you’re covered for

-So when you’re car insurance policy is next up for renewal you need to think about:
+The lesson in all this is check the benefits of a policy carefully before committing to buy.
+And when your car insurance policy is next up for renewal you need to think about: